PNM Resources (NYSE:PNM) Issues FY 2022 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) last released its earnings results on Thursday, February 3rd.
-The utilities provider reported $0.21 EPS for the quarter, beating the Zacks’ consensus estimate of $0.16 by $0.05.
-PNM Resources had a return on equity of 9.65% and a net margin of 11.02%.
-Equities research analysts forecast that PNM Resources will post 2.45 EPS for the current fiscal year.

-A number of research analysts recently commented on PNM shares.
-Wells Fargo & Company raised PNM Resources from an equal weight rating to an overweight rating and set a $50.00 target price on the stock in a research note on Monday, December 13th.
-Barclays reduced their price objective on PNM Resources from $50.00 to $45.00 and set an underweight rating on the stock in a research note on Friday, December 10th.
+A number of equities research analysts recently weighed in on the stock.
+Wells Fargo & Company raised shares of PNM Resources from an equal weight rating to an overweight rating and set a $50.00 price target for the company in a research note on Monday, December 13th.
+Barclays lowered their target price on shares of PNM Resources from $50.00 to $45.00 and set an underweight rating for the company in a research note on Friday, December 10th.
 They noted that the move was a valuation call.
-Mizuho raised their price objective on PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
-Finally, StockNews.com cut PNM Resources from a buy rating to a hold rating in a research note on Tuesday, March 8th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and one has given a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of Hold and an average target price of $49.33.
+StockNews.com downgraded shares of PNM Resources from a buy rating to a hold rating in a research note on Tuesday, March 8th.
+Finally, Mizuho upped their target price on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
+One analyst has rated the stock with a sell rating, four have given a hold rating and one has issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $49.33.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 13th.
+Stockholders of record on Friday, April 29th will be given a dividend of $0.347 per share.
+This represents a $1.39 annualized dividend and a dividend yield of 3.02%.
+The ex-dividend date is Thursday, April 28th.
+PNM Resources’s dividend payout ratio is 61.23%.

-Several institutional investors have recently bought and sold shares of the company.
-Virtu Financial LLC purchased a new stake in PNM Resources in the fourth quarter worth about $218,000.
-Jane Street Group LLC purchased a new position in shares of PNM Resources during the third quarter valued at approximately $239,000.
-LPL Financial LLC purchased a new position in shares of PNM Resources during the fourth quarter valued at approximately $278,000.
-Cubist Systematic Strategies LLC purchased a new position in shares of PNM Resources during the fourth quarter valued at approximately $769,000.
-Finally, Mackenzie Financial Corp lifted its holdings in shares of PNM Resources by 561.3% during the fourth quarter.
-Mackenzie Financial Corp now owns 38,383 shares of the utilities provider’s stock valued at $1,751,000 after purchasing an additional 32,579 shares during the last quarter.
-Institutional investors own 85.15% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Virtu Financial LLC bought a new stake in shares of PNM Resources during the fourth quarter worth $218,000.
+Jane Street Group LLC acquired a new position in PNM Resources during the third quarter worth $239,000.
+LPL Financial LLC acquired a new position in PNM Resources during the fourth quarter worth $278,000.
+Cubist Systematic Strategies LLC acquired a new position in PNM Resources during the fourth quarter worth $769,000.
+Finally, Mackenzie Financial Corp boosted its holdings in PNM Resources by 561.3% during the fourth quarter.
+Mackenzie Financial Corp now owns 38,383 shares of the utilities provider’s stock worth $1,751,000 after purchasing an additional 32,579 shares during the last quarter.
+85.15% of the stock is owned by institutional investors.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.